Cirad-ASTRE/mapMCDA/README.md

 ## Vignettes

-An overview and examples of *riskanalyser* are provided in the vignettes:
+An overview and examples of *mapMCDA* are provided in the vignettes:

 ...